Divorce Financial Orders

 Variation of a Maintenance Order

-If a Maintenance Order is in place and you want to amend it, you need to apply for a Variation of Maintenance Order.
+If a Maintenance Order is in place and you want to amend it, you need to apply for a Variation of a Maintenance Order.
 Either person can make this application, regardless of whether you pay maintenance or you receive it.
 You can ask for the amount or the duration of payments to be altered but you must have a very good reason.
 Our Divorce Solicitors can help you assess your case as to whether it will be successful.

 Non Molestation Order